bitergia-analytics/bap-deployment-toolkit/docs/deployment_and_config.md

 - `mordred_instances.mordred_password`: strong password for the modred user of this tenant.
-- `mordred_instances.sources.repository`: repository with the list of data sources to analyze on this project
+- `mordred_instances.sources.repository`: repository with the list of data sources to analyze on this project.

 #### OpenID Configuration (Optional)